 I used to be a Chrome user, but ended up moving to Brave for privacy issues.
 It's very similar to Chrome, except without the tracking and with a very good ad and tracker blocker built-in.
 It also includes Tor support on incognito and a crypto wallet, if you're into that.

-I've been paying for Spotify Premium for three years now, and their recommendation algorythm is the best AI I've ever seen.
-Most of my favourite groups I've discovered in here.
+I've been paying for Spotify Premium for three years now, and their recommendation algorithm is the best AI I've ever seen.
+Most of my favorite groups I've discovered in here.

 Things is a beautiful (though expensive) task management app for Apple devices (though you can add tasks from other devices with a little trickery).

 I used iTerm for a while, but ended up switching to Hyper, not only for its amazing plugin directory but also for its theming capabilities (who doesn't want to style their terminal with CSS?).
 Along with Oh My Zsh and the Spaceship Prompt, it makes for the perfect setup.

 I still enjoy using git on the command line, but if I need to do more complex stuff, like choosing which changes go in which commit, I turn to GitHub Desktop.
 It's not only fully-featured but also free and open-source!